alazraq/AutoML/Report/Report.md

 - **Lag features and the rolling means** are used to get more information about the past and the future.
 Different lags and rolling means have been used for each appliance according to its specifities.
 - **Other features specific to each appliance** are added like is_TVtime, is_night, is_breakfast and is_teatime

 Please refer to section IV on feature engineering for more details about this part.
-We give the pipeline fot TV as an example, pipelines for the other appliances are defined in a similar fashion using the corresponding data augmenter defined above.
+We give the pipeline for TV as an example.
+Pipelines for the other appliances are defined in a similar fashion using the corresponding data augmenter defined above.

 ```python
 class XPipeline_TV: